bitifet/SmarkForm/docs/_getting_started/quick_start.md

-## 6. Go further...

-The `💾 Submit` button is working too.
+👉 The `💾 Submit` button is working too.
 It's just we configured it to trigger the *export* action but **we haven't told it what to do** with that data.

-To do so, we only need to listen the proper event, and **that's it!**:
+To do so, we only need to listen the proper event:

-Now go to the *Preview* tab, fill some data in and try clicking the `💾 Submit` button.

 {: .warning :}
 > Remember not to type a real password here!!. 😉